 It is important that when planning a VCE program, future studies are kept in mind.
-The Victorian Certificate of Education (VCE) and Vocational Education and Training in Schools (VET) certificates can be included in a Year 11 student's program of study.
+The Victorian Certificate of Education (VCE) and Vocational Education and Training in Schools (VET) certificates can be included in a Year 10-12 student's program of study.
 Most VET programs are for 2 years in duration, some can be completed in 1 year.
-This means that if you are interested in VET, you should look into it for the start of your VCE.
+This means that if you are interested in VET, you should look into it for the start of Year 10 or your VCE.
 It is possible for students to start a VET program in Year 12; however, a statement of attainment may only be given.

-VET (vocational education & training in schools)
+VET (Vocational Education & Training in schools)

-VET programs are available to VCE students as part of their Woodleigh School program.
-They are available in a range of industry areas and, on completion, students receive a nationally recognised qualification as well as credit towards units in their VCE program.
+VET programs are available to Year 10 and VCE students as part of their Woodleigh School program.
+They are available in a range of industry areas and, on completion, students receive a nationally recognised accreditation as well as unit credit towards their VCE program.

-Students combine school-based studies with a VET program which may involve attending a TAFE college, a Registered Training Organisation (RTO) or a workplace for training, usually for one day per week.
+Students combine school-based studies with a VET program which may involve attending a TAFE college or a Registered Training Organisation (RTO), usually for one day per week.
 VET programs involve competency-based learning which means students perform tasks and duties to the standard expected in employment.